-As a rug apprentice, Mehdi was set to learning the complex skills and expertise involved in the trading, cleaning and restoring of Oriental Carpets and Antique Rugs by renowned Masters in the rug and carpet field.
-After studying in Iran, Mehdi's Rug Craftsman apprenticeship continued in Turkey and then, what is known today as, Baluchstan and Turkmenistan.
+As a rug apprentice, Mehdi was set to learning the complex skills and expertise involved in dealing, trading, weaving, cleaning and restoring Oriental Rugs & Carpets and Antique Rugs by renowned Masters in the rug and carpet field.
+After studying in Iran, Mehdi's Rug Craftsman apprenticeship continued in Turkey and then in, what is known today as, Baluchstan and Turkmenistan.

-This new generation of Master Rug Crafts men and women saw the family's Oriental Carpet and Rug legacy spread worldwide, as their families in turn, travelled and settled in the US, Denmark, Lebanon, France and the UK.
-Mehdi also initially taught other willing apprentices, whose later generations became the senior oriental carpet dealers that you see in Damascus today.
+This new generation of skilled Rug Specialist men and women saw the family's Oriental Rug and Carpet legacy spread worldwide, as their families in turn, travelled and settled in the US, Denmark, Lebanon, France and the UK.
+Mehdi also initially taught other willing apprentices, whose later generations became the senior oriental rug dealers that you see in Damascus today.

 Like his Grandfather Mehdi and his Uncle Kasim before him, Anas' father Suhil also choose to follow his passion for hand-woven rugs and carpets and complete the traditional eight-year Master Rug Craftsmen apprenticeship.
 He intially began his apprenticeship foundation with his Uncle Kasim at the family's Rug Gallery with its Restoration and Cleaning workshops, before travelling on to continue his specialist rug studies under the tutorlidge of Masters of the Craft across Central Asia.

 Suhil, as well as being a highly respected Rug and Carpet Specialist and the current Ajami Rug Gallery Director, was previously a long-standing Middle East Chamber of Business & Commerce Merchant Member.